calmm-js/documentation/introduction-to-calmm.md

 [1, 2]
 ```

-However, as we will learn, getting and, to lesser degree, setting the values of
+However, as we will learn, getting and, to a lesser degree, setting the values
-atoms generally is generally discouraged, because doing so makes it harder to
+of atoms generally is generally discouraged, because doing so makes it harder to
 keep the state of our program consistent.
 There are better ways.

 We can also modify the value of the atom, by passing it a function, that will be